 Introduces the Bayesian approach to statistical inference for data analysis in a variety of applications.
 Topics include: comparison of Bayesian and frequentist methods, Bayesian model specification, choice of priors, computational methods such as rejection sampling, and stochastic simulation (Markov chain Monte Carlo), empirical Bayes method, hands-on Bayesian data analysis using appropriate software.

-SDS 5430 Multivariate Statistical Analysis
+SDS 5430 Statistical Learning

 SDS 5440 Mathematical Foundations of Big Data